 1. Introduction

-- Online career databases provide useful statistics and data, but lack firsthand perspectives.
+Online career databases provide useful statistics and data, but lack context from human experiences.

-- While social media career content, such day-in-the-life videos, offers entertaining firsthand perspectives, it often lacks key information and structured guidance.
+Social media content, such as day-in-the-life videos, offers entertaining firsthand perspectives, but doesn't include structured guidance and data.

-- Even traditional career fairs, workshops, and school counseling sessions can feel broad and generic, often failing to resonate with a student's interests and needs.
+Traditional career fairs and counseling can feel broad and generic, often failing to support students' individual interests and needs.

 - Typically provide insight into daily responsibilities, work environment, and personal experiences